 While an open, collaborative environment is supported at Georgia Tech, we must also project your research and development against foreign government interference and misappropriation.
-Several federal mandates, including the National Security Presidential Memorandum-33, are informing ongoing changes in Institute systems, policies, and procedures.
+Several federal mandates, including the implementation of National Security Presidential Memorandum-33, are informing ongoing changes in Institute systems, policies, and procedures.
 A collection of resources from federal agencies and national societies are also available.

 If you are a Georgia Tech employee working directly on U.S. federally funded sponsored research projects and travel internationally, the following important updates apply to you.